top of page

 Hi!
 I'm Michelle.

-My work in philosophy investigates the nature of normativity.
+My work in philosophy addresses questions about the sources of "normativity."
 In other words, I'm interested in what we ought to do (or believe) and why.
-For instance, how do our moral obligations to other people arise?
+For instance: How do our moral obligations to other people arise?
 What is the source of other norms, like requirements of epistemic rationality, and why do they have authority over us?
-That is, why should we care about forming rational beliefs, and why is it ever appropriate to blame others for their irrational beliefs?
-Finally, how do we discover the facts about these matters?
+That is, why should we care about forming rational beliefs, and why might we have the standing to expect others to do the same?
+How do we find the answers to these questions, anyway?

-I completed my PhD in philosophy at NYU and my BA in philosophy at Yale.
-As a doctoral student, I spent a semester on exchange at the École Normale Supérieure and the affiliated Institut Jean Nicod in Paris.
+Before I joined the faculty at Tufts, I completed my PhD in philosophy at NYU and my BA in philosophy at Yale.
+As a doctoral student, I spent a semester on exchange at the École Normale Supérieure & Institut Jean Nicod in Paris.

 bottom of page